Skip to content

 net user username /delete

 Replace ‘username’ with the exact name of the account you want gone.
-This command zaps the user profile right off your system.
+This command removes the user profile from your system.

 Advanced Troubleshooting: Removing Stuck Accounts

 Sometimes an account fails to delete through the Settings app.
-This usually happens when the User Profile Service is locked or there are leftover registry entries.
+This often occurs when the User Profile Service, a background process managing user data, encounters an issue or if leftover registry entries remain.

 Using Local Users and Groups (Pro Version Only)